Health + Care

 7. After completing his or her review, the Associate Provost shall send a written Letter of Determination to the grievant to explain his or her decision.
 Further, the Associate Provost shall take any steps necessary to implement his or her decision, including, but not limited to, providing a copy of the Letter of Determination to appropriate University officials.
 The Associate Provost’s Letter of Determination shall constitute the final decision of the Student Disability Services office in response to the grievant’s complaint (“SDS Final Grievance Response”).

-8. Within ten (10) calendar days following the receipt of the SDS Final Grievance Response, if the grievant disagrees with the Associate Provost’s response, the grievant may submit a written appeal to the Provost, with a copy to the Associate Provost and the Director of the Center for Student Success.
+8. Within ten (10) calendar days following the receipt of the SDS Final Grievance Response, if the grievant disagrees with the Associate Provost’s response, the grievant may submit a written appeal to the Provost, with a copy to the Associate Provost and the Director of Student Success.
 The grievant’s letter of appeal shall be in writing and must including the following information:

 A timely appeal of the SDS Final Grievance Response will not be considered to have been filed unless the grievant’s letter of appeal includes all of the required information.
 Upon receiving the grievant’s letter of appeal, the Associate Provost shall forward a copy of the original Review Request Form, the SDS Letter of Determination, the SDS Final Grievance Response and all other records or documents forming the basis of the Final Grievance Response to the Provost.

 9. Upon receiving a timely appeal, the Provost shall send the grievant a written acknowledgment of receipt of appeal.